prime31/ImGuiGL-Renderer/README.md

 var (window, glContext) = ImGuiGL.CreateWindowAndGLContext("SDL GL ImGui Renderer", 800, 600);

-// create an ImGuiGLRenderer which will handle rendering and input var renderer = new ImGuiGLRenderer(window);
+// create an ImGuiGLRenderer which will handle rendering and input var renderer = new ImGuiGLRenderer(window, glContext);

 ...

 // in your main game loop, send all the SDL events to the ImGuiGLRenderer.
-Alternatively, you can manually set the ImGui.IO data renderer.ProcessEvent(sdlEvent);
+// Alternatively, you can manually set the ImGui.IO data renderer.ProcessEvent(sdlEvent);

 // at the beginning of your frame, let the ImGuiGLRenderer know you are starting a frame